 We do the hiring.
 You reap the benefits.

-Pick and choose the roles you need on your dedicated development team from our ever-growing team of managers, leaders, designers, developers, and QA engineers.
+Pick and choose the roles you need on your software development team from our ever-growing pool of managers, leaders, designers, developers, and QA engineers.

 What does a typical software development team look like?

 We offer all possible roles for full-cycle software development.
 Our resources possess different experience levels, with excellent communication and collaboration skills.
 A typical software team you hire with us would have the following roles:

 - Database Developers

 - UI/UX Engineers